 So, She Boss Talk spoke to Coach Kadine Grant, (Coach Kbeau2ful) about how the outcome of this lawsuit affected her student loans.

 Kadine, who is a spiritual life coach and podcast host found out that Navient was being sued for predatory lending.

-She got a letter in the mail saying that she was forgiven her student loans.
+She got a letter in the mail saying that her student loans were forgiven.
 Kadine owned over $120,000 worth of student loans.